PoweredBySAM/RootDocs/README.md

 If the Bluetooth connection with your Root® coding robot keeps disconnectiong, try charging your robot and your device.
 A low battery can cause connectivity problems.
-If both devices have enough charge, ensure that you are running the latest version of the iRobot Coding app and that the firmware on your Root® coding robot is up to date.
+If both devices have enough charge, ensure that you are running the latest version of the SAM Root app and that the firmware on your Root® coding robot is up to date.

 </details>